Balapavitra/Moving_object_detection/README.md

-# Motion Detection with OpenCV
+# Moving Object Detection with OpenCV

 This project demonstrates a simple motion detection system using OpenCV and Python.
 The code captures video from a webcam, processes the video frames to detect motion, and highlights the areas where motion is detected.